miracaEU/miraca-book/_sources/intro.md

 ## Technical background

-The background section focuses on the models and methods behind the Miraca Approach, describing in more detail the core developments of the project.
+The background section focuses on the models and methods behind the MIRACA Approach, describing in more detail the core developments of the project.
 These include a description of the methodologies for the full climate risk steps, from exposure to adaptation appraisal.
 These aim to support users to better understand the models and tools of the project.

 > [!NOTE]
->The Miraca workbench is an active, evolving project and will be updated continuously during 2026.
+>The MIRACA workbench is an active, evolving project and will be updated continuously during 2026.

 ```{image} /figures/figure_introduction_1.png